 Manick Sorcar (formal name Prafulla C. Sorcar), an electrical engineer from

-Bengal, India, came to the U.S. in 1970, received full tuition
+Bengal, India, came to the U.S. in late 1969, received full tuition

 scholarship and earned a master’s degree in electrical engineering at the University

 of Washington, Seattle.
-Earlier, he received his bachelor's
+Earlier, in 1968, he received his bachelor's

-degree in EE from BHU (now IIT-BHU, Indian Institute of Technology-Benaras Hindu University), Varanasi, India.
+degree (First Class) in EE from BHU (now IIT-BHU, Indian Institute of Technology-Benaras Hindu University), Varanasi, India.
 A resident

 of Colorado, he was the CEO/President